-Garmin Forerunner 405 is for all such people who live in a locality where running outside is not an option.
+Garmin Refurbished Forerunner 405 Fitness Tracker for Smartphone, Black is for all such people who live in a locality where running outside is not an option.
 Now exercise indoors and you will still be able to keep track of everything with this watch.

 You can turn off the GPS when indoors to save valuable battery, and there is also an automatic power saving mode.
 This is a genuine watch equipped with a fantastic GPS system, not the other way round!
 The position tracking is very accurate and the GPS will lock on your position within seconds.

 The battery can be recharged easily so you never have to send the watch just to get the battery replaced.
 The battery easily gives enough life to carry out your fitness routine over the whole week without worrying about recharging.

 Now you do not need to worry about the messy USB cables as the incorporated ANT+ system enables this robust machine to automatically update all data wirelessly.
 Just attach the wireless receiver to the computer, it will automatically detect the watch wirelessly and copy all the recorded data to the system.